Academic Year Job Postings

 GSA and WORK-STUDY - Research & Graduate Studies - seeks an Animal Husbandry Student Assistant

 Duties Include: Change mouse and rat cages, monitor health status, sweep, mop, empty trash, and wash cages.

 Skills Desired: Computer skills including Microsoft suite, keeping accurate records, problem-solving, critical thinking, ability to handle mice and rats, and dependability.

 Schedule: Mon-Sun; hours vary by workload and weekends are rotated.
-Prefer 3-4-hour morning blocks of time.
+Preference is given to applicants with 3-4-hour morning blocks of availability.
 Candidates must be available during breaks and holidays.

 To Apply: Email a resume to Carol Stevens, email@example.com.